RAF Dallachy

 Royal Air Force Dallachy or more simply RAF Dallachy, is a former Royal Air Force satellite station situated east of Elgin, Moray, Scotland.

 During the Second World War it was a fighter station, used by 18 Group RAF Coastal Command.

 History

 Opened in March 1943, it was originally used as a training station by No. 14 (Pilots) Advanced Flying Unit RAF, using Airspeed Oxfords.
-In September 1943, it was reorganised for operational use by several squadrons, including No. 144 Squadron RAF, No. 404 Squadron RCAF and No. 455 Squadron RAAF.
-Towards the end of 1944, it was reorganised again with No. 489 Squadron RNZAF, flying Bristol Beaufighters on shipping strikes, and No. 524 Squadron RAF with radar-equipped Vickers Wellingtons.
+In September 1943, it was reorganised for operational use by several squadrons, including No. 144 Squadron RAF, No. 404 Squadron RCAF,No. 455 Squadron RAAF, and No. 489 Squadron RNZAF as part of the Anzac Strike Wing.
+Towards the end of 1944, it was reorganised again to include No. 524 Squadron RAF with radar-equipped Vickers Wellingtons.

 The airfield was closed in June 1945, becoming a Territorial Army training centre until 1958.